Skip to content

 A traumatic event like a fall or a direct blow to the knee can cause an immediate fracture in the cartilage or damage the underlying bone.
 This creates an uneven surface in the joint, leading to friction and further breakdown over time.
 Effective pain management and therapies that support healing are crucial after an injury to help protect the long-term health of your knee.

-How Repetitive Stress Affects Your Knees
+The Toll of Repetitive Stress on Your Knees

 You don’t need a major injury to damage your knee cartilage.
 Sometimes, the culprit is repetitive stress from your job or hobbies.
 Occupations that require frequent squatting, kneeling, or heavy lifting put constant strain on the knee joints.
 The same goes for high-impact activities like running on hard surfaces or playing sports that involve a lot of jumping and quick pivots.